A Wooden Puppet

 God spoke to Jonah, son of Amittai, ordering that he should hurry to the exceeding city of Nineveh and be an alarm to her people against a destruction purposed by Him, at whom her evil eyes were glaring.
 However, Jonah went away for Tarshish, thus disobeying God.
 [Verses 1 - 3, Chapter 1, Book of Jonah, Old Testament]

 Then, gods for Ninevites were usually idols of various myths and traditions, made by human hands in the shape of a human being or an animal or a mixture of them, which is called demigod.
-The idols were enshrined at various places in the city, and a wealthy family would boast of having two or more idols in their own house.
+The idols were enshrined at various places in the city, and a wealthy family would boast of having two or more idols in their house.
 No small number of these gods, however, were vague about their origins of divinity, and a human-shaped idol in a shrine of a handsome temple could originally have been a wooden puppet used in a puppet show, nobody knowing how it had ever found its way up into the shrine.
 Such a thing was not uncommon with regard to human beings either, in that a genuine human being would be raised to rank as a divinity and treated as a living god for a reason that he or she did or was said to have done something that seemed unexplainable unless he or she were a god.

 And these gods, living or not, were far cry from the concept of a righteous and almighty being, the creator of the universe, and were more like Greek gods and goddesses, who fall short of the almightiness and, like human beings, can be unrighteous, sometimes setting examples of immoral nature.

-Despite their belittling of gods, the Ninevites had indulged themselves in an atrocious practice on the pretext of being loyal to gods or demigods.
+Now, despite the general belittling of gods, the Ninevites had indulged themselves in an atrocious practice on the pretext of being loyal to gods or demigods.
 They sacrificed to them their own children, and this manslaughter, borrowing the authority therefor from gods, was the greatest of all sins committed by the Ninevites.

 So, according to the Book of Jonah, God, unable to live with Ninevites any further, decided to inflict a capital punishment; however, he deigned to give a final chance to Ninevites, and rang an oracle in the ears of Amitai's son Jonah.
+And Jonah did not hear.

 God said to Jonah, "Let me give Nineveh one last chance for survival.
 You, my prophet, are to go to Nineveh and instruct the people to repent and abstain from evildoings.
 If they listen to you and repent, well and good, I shall stay my hands from Nineveh.
 If they do not, I shall put out Nineveh from the earth."